Wall Street advances at end of blistering week

 A Reuters poll of economists suggested the global economy was already in recession.

-AT&T tumbled 4.1% as the wireless carrier warned the virus might have a material impact on financial results and canceled a $4 billion share repurchase agreement.
+AT&T tumbled 4.1% as the wireless carrier warned the virus might have a material impact on financial results and cancelled a $4 billion share repurchase agreement.

 At 10:31 a.m.
 ET, the Dow Jones Industrial Average was up 264.57 points, or 1.32%, at 20,351.76, the S&P 500 was up 24.68 points, or 1.02%, at 2,434.07.
 The Nasdaq Composite was up 150.03 points, or 2.10%, at 7,300.60.